Does your house or apartment lack windows, and are you wondering about the light requirements of Jade plants when growing indoors?

 Things to Care About while Using Artificial Sources of Light

-This sub-section will help you determine what factors you should consider during the use of artificial light sources.
+This sub-section will help you determine what factors to consider when using artificial light sources.

 1. Light Intensity